GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Caterpillars are one of the four stages of Lepidoptera development, a process known as "complete metamorphosis."
 The adult butterflies or moths mate and lay eggs, which hatch into larvae (caterpillars), which go into "diapause" (cocoons), during which they change into the adult butterfly or moth.
 Then the process is complete, and ready to begin again.

 Each kind of caterpillar turns into a specific kind of butterfly or moth.
 Matching up the caterpillar with the adult is part of the fun of learning about these insects.
-For help with matching your caterpillar to the adult, have a look at my CATERPILLAR IDENTIFICATION GUIDE here on Owlcation!
+Check out the links at the end of this article for help identifying the caterpillar you found.

 What do Caterpillars Eat?

 Almost all caterpillars eat the leaves of plants, and a few can eat enough to damage trees or crops.
 They have evolved along with their foodplants.
 Most foodplants don't want to be eaten, so they have chemicals in their leaves to discourage caterpillars.
 Often these chemicals make them useful to humans as herbs and spices -- basil, for example, or peppermint.